dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

-Make decode leave the blocks hashed only, without inflating to json Emit the results of diff gets so we can do these in parallel parallelize server side streamWalk
+Make decode leave the blocks hashed only, without inflating to json Emit the results of diff gets so we can do these in parallel parallelize server side streamWalk pipeline the resolver requests, so we can tune concurrency, allowing everything else to run in parallel, but the resolver is throttled. batch the resolver, so that if it is throttled, it uses getMany to be faster than just single calls.

 ## Problems
 Server side takes too long